polatengin/polatengin.github.io/_posts/2016-02-16-sass-scss-dosyalari-ile-default-anahtar-kelimesi-kullanimi.md

 ---
 <a href="http://sass-lang.com" target="_blank" rel="noopener">SASS</a> Dokümantasyonunda <a href="http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variable_defaults_" target="_blank" rel="noopener">Variable Defaults: !default</a> alanında yazana göre;

-*You can assign to variables if they aren’t already assigned by adding the !default flag to the end of the value.
-This means that if the variable has already been assigned to, it won’t be re-assigned, but if it doesn’t have a value yet, it will be given one.*
+<pre>You can assign to variables if they aren’t already assigned by adding the !default flag to the end of the value.
+This means that if the variable has already been assigned to, it won’t be re-assigned, but if it doesn’t have a value yet, it will be given one</pre>

+yani

-yani, *!default anahtar kelimesi ile biten bir değişken tanımı varsa ve o ana kadar o değişken daha önce tanımlanmadıysa tanımlanır ve değer ataması yapılır, daha önce tanımlandıysa görmezden gelinir*
+<pre>!default anahtar kelimesi ile biten bir değişken tanımı varsa ve o ana kadar o değişken daha önce tanımlanmadıysa tanımlanır ve değer ataması yapılır, daha önce tanımlandıysa görmezden gelinir</pre>

 Hemen bir örnek ile inceleyelim;

-$ornek: 'ilk içerik';
+<pre>$ornek: 'ilk içerik';

 $ornek: 'ikinci içerik' !default;